EXTERNAL NETWORK PENETRATION TESTING

-Identify your external infrastructure vulnerabilities and assess the risks affecting your internet facing assets.
+Identify your external infrastructure vulnerabilities, emerging threats and assess the risks affecting external networks through our external network penetration testing service.
 This exercise follows a risk mitigation plan to maintain a minimal attack surface over the internet.

 What is an external network penetration test?

-External network penetration test simulates an internet attacker on organisational devices, applications and data.
-This threat actor mimics an internet user with zero prior knowledge and relies on internet based information about your organisation (Open Source Intelligence).
+The external network penetration test simulates an internet attacker on organisational devices, applications, and data.
+This threat actor mimics an internet user with zero prior knowledge and relies on internet-based information about your organisation (Open Source Intelligence).

-An external penetration test exercise, a part of the external infrastructure penetration testing, establishes an organisations’ internet footprint.
+An external pen test exercise establishes an organisations’ internet footprint.
 It helps in vulnerability identification in the remote workforce infrastructure, devices such as firewalls, email servers, applications and web servers.

 Compared to internal penetration testing, it is a quick and short exercise.
 For instance, a medium to the large organisation may expect results within a week to two weeks maximum.

-As a customer, it is important for you to know where you require external penetration testing or external vulnerability scanning and if you are making an informed choice.
+As a customer, it is important for you to know where you require external network pen testing or external vulnerability scan and if you are making an informed choice.
+This is more than running automated scans that you can do within your team without our expertise.

-Penetration tests include a full vulnerability scan and justify the investment by following a manual approach to safely exploiting the vulnerabilities to mimic real world threats.
-A pentester also elaborates risk impact, likelihood and technical supporting information to ensure the customer security team is aware of the risk.
+Penetration tests include identifying vulnerabilities, detecting new and emerging threats and justifying the investment by following a manual approach to safely exploiting the security vulnerabilities to mimic real world threats.
+A network penetration tester also elaborates risk impact, likelihood and technical supporting information to ensure the customer security team is aware of the risk.

 External pen test methodology